Neonnaut/vocabug-ts/rabbit hole/a-grand-roadmap.md

 --------------

 - [ ] The anythings-mark is borked
-- [ ] Feature borked
-- [ ]

 - [ ] Associatemes
 - [ ] Based-mark

 - [ ] Docs

+- [ ] Update docs say result feature matrix must be qualified
+- [ ] Rename segments to units

-group folders generation, transforming, utilities
+- [ ] group folders generation, transforming, utilities

+- [ ] A routine should look at and then make a transform

+- [ ] Looking at invalid should look at imported list of syntax chars